fmtlib/fmt/doc/api.md

-  precision that provides round-trip guarantees similarly to other languages like Java and Python. `std::format` is currently specified in terms of `std::to_chars` which tries to generate the smallest number of characters (ignoring redundant digits and sign in exponent) and may procude more decimal digits than necessary.
+  precision that provides round-trip guarantees similarly to other languages like Java and Python. `std::format` is currently specified in terms of `std::to_chars` which tries to generate the smallest number of characters (ignoring redundant digits and sign in exponent) and may produce more decimal digits than necessary.

 ## Configuration Options